openjfx/samples/IDE/Eclipse/README.md

 - Download [JavaFX jmods](https://gluonhq.com/products/javafx/) for your operating system and unzip to a desired location.

-Clone the sample, edit the file `.settings/modHelloFX.launch` and change the value `org.eclipse.jdt.launching.MODULE_CLI_OPTIONS` to:
+Clone the sample, edit the file `.settings/modHelloFX.launch` and change the value for `org.eclipse.jdt.launching.MODULE_CLI_OPTIONS` to:

 On Linux, Mac: